 Estimates vary depending on the study, but as many as 98,000 people die every year due to medical malpractice.
 A misdiagnosis or failure to diagnose, surgical errors, and improper care all fall under the umbrella of medical malpractice.
 The most common defendants in such cases were obstetrician-gynecologist (OBGYN, 19 percent) general surgeons (17 percent) and primary care physicians (16 percent).
 It is possible to sue the hospital as a whole, rather than just the doctor, in a medical malpractice claim.

 Slip and falls and workplace accidents are the next most common causes of wrongful death.
-In both cases, a wrongful death claim is usually filed due to the failure by the property owner or company to foresee potential dangers.
+In both cases, claims of wrongful deaths are usually filed due to the failure by the property owner or company to foresee potential dangers.
 For example, if an elevated walkway was unguarded, stairs were faulty or there were a lack of safety signs, these contributed to the accident.
 While there was no direct action by the other person causing the death, their failure to preserve safety makes the property owner liable.

 Wrongful Death Claim Against a Government Agency